EricLambrecht/react-timing-hooks/docs/intervals-api/useClock.md

 # useClock

-This hook can be used to render a reactive "text clock", i.e. a time-string that updates every second.
+This hook creates a sort of clock, i.e. a reactive time-based value that updates every second.

+The output of useClock is easily customizable via the `options` argument, see [below](#params).

+`useClock` is also generic (by default `useClock<string>` is used).
+The generic type has to be specified if a custom formatter (see `options.customFormatter`) is used that returns something else than a string.

 ## Example